-While women typically take a major role in family management and child rearing and many actively wish to do so, it is clear that for many, the assumption is also that there is in practice no choice.
-So to ensure all women in consulting (and indeed all employees) have the flexibility to achieve an acceptable work life balance – whatever that might be- consulting firms need to understand why women leave and consider what changes to their organisation’s culture might reduce this.
-This will have the added benefit that retention of ALL employees improves.
+While women typically take a major role in family management and child-rearing and many actively wish to do so, it is clear that for many, the assumption is also that there is in practice no choice.
+So to ensure all women in consulting (and indeed all employees) have the flexibility to achieve an acceptable work-life balance – whatever that might be- consulting firms need to understand why women leave and consider what changes to their organisation’s culture might reduce this.
+This will have the added benefit that the retention of ALL employees improves.

-Men are of course also keen on work life balance and a firm who prioritises this will succeed in improving retention of all employees.
+Men are of course also keen on work-life balance and a firm who prioritises this will succeed in improving the retention of all employees.
 Indeed men are increasingly taking shared responsibility, albeit this is happening slowly, and want to take an active role in family management and childcare.

 What are the main obstacles?